-

 PaaS vs IaaS

 There are many guides out there on how to write software.
 This blog post series is a guide to software delivery: that is, all the processes, tools, and techniques that are required to run and maintain software in production on an ongoing basis.
-In particular, this series is a guide to DevOps, one of the methodologies used today to make software delivery vastly more efficient.
+In particular, this series is a guide to DevOps, a methodology for making software delivery more efficient.

-Whereas most DevOps content tends to focus on culture and theory, this series is a hands-on guide that includes dozens of examples that walk you, step-by-step, through how to run real systems and real code.
-You’ll start with the basics—an app running on a single server—and work all the way up to microservices running in a Kubernetes cluster with a service mesh, automated deployment pipeline, end-to-end encryption, and more.
+Whereas most books and talks on DevOps focus on culture, values, and organizational structure, I’ve found that when most people talk about DevOps, what they are really interested in is the mechanics of effective software delivery.
+That’s what this series is all about.
+It’s a hands-on guide that includes dozens of step-by-step examples of how to run production systems.
+You’ll start with the basics—an app running on a single server—and work your way up to microservices in a Kubernetes cluster with a service mesh, automated deployment pipeline, end-to-end encryption, and more.
 By the time you’re done with the blog post series, you will have had hands-on practice with all the core concepts and practices of modern DevOps and software delivery, including:

 Before jumping into all this content, I want to take a moment to talk about why I felt the need to write this series—and why you may want to read it.

-Almost every piece of software today depends on software delivery practices to be able to deploy, maintain, and secure that software.
+Almost every piece of software depends on software delivery practices for deployment, maintenance, and security.
 And yet, I’m not aware of any hands-on guides that teach software delivery end-to-end.
 Just about everyone that learns software delivery today is learning it the hard way: that is, through trial and error.
-Unfortunately, errors in software delivery can be very costly: they involve outages, data loss, and security breaches.
+Unfortunately, errors in software delivery can be costly: they involve outages, data loss, and security breaches.
 The lack of a good way to learn software delivery is making the entire software industry slower, less effective, and less secure.

 I experienced this first hand.
 Back in 2011, I was working at LinkedIn.
 From the outside, everything looked great: the company had just had its IPO, the share price was up by over 100%, revenue was growing by more than 100% year over year, and the website had over 100M members, with 2 new members joining every single second.
 But from the inside, the company was in turmoil.
 Why?
 Because our software delivery practices had gotten so bad that we could no longer deploy.

 Back then, we would do deployments once every two weeks, and it was always a painful, tedious, slow, and error-prone affair.
 In 2011, we had a deployment that went so badly, that we couldn’t complete it, no matter how hard we tried.
-We rolled out some new changes, which caused outages and bugs; we pushed some fixes, but those caused new issues; we pushed more fixes, which only led to more issues.
+We rolled out some new changes, which caused system instability; we pushed some fixes, but those caused new bugs; we pushed more fixes, but that only led to more issues.
 Teams worked through the night, into the next day, and we still couldn’t get things stable.
 In the end, after a several day deployment nightmare, we had to roll everything back.

 Here was a company worth nearly $10 billion, and we could not deploy code.
-This was the cost of not having proper software delivery practices in place.
-To get out of this mess, we kicked off Project Inversion: a complete freeze on all new feature development for several months while the entire engineering, product, and design team reworked all the underlying infrastructure, tooling, and practices.
-The result was a huge success: months later, we were able to deploy dozens of times per day, with far fewer issues and outages, and that allowed the whole company to move much faster.
+To get out of this mess, we kicked off Project Inversion, which was a complete freeze on all new feature development for several months while the entire engineering, product, and design team reworked all the underlying infrastructure, tooling, and practices.
+The result was a huge success: months later, we were able to deploy dozens of times per day, with far fewer issues and outages, and that allowed the whole company to move faster.

 Sadly, even now, as I write this blog post series nearly 15 years later, relatively few developers know about these DevOps and software delivery practices.
 After leaving LinkedIn, I co-founded Gruntwork, where I had the opportunity to work with hundreds of companies on their DevOps and software delivery practices.
 What I saw was LinkedIn’s DevOps nightmare repeated over and over again at companies of all sizes.
 The techniques that a handful of the top tech companies had figured out were not filtering down to the rest of the industry.
 Most developers out there still don’t know what they don’t know.